Skip to content

 Financial Proxy: The cost of cognitive-behavioral therapy effective for treating anxiety disorders is $100 or more per hour (Anxiety and Depression Association of America)

-Rationale: Car owners are less likely to stress and anxiety attributable to long commutes.
-By multiplying the number of car owners by the cost of cognitive-behavioral therapy, we get the total cost saved by the car owners for not having to be treated for stress and anxiety.
+Rationale: Car owners are less likely to experience stress and anxiety attributable to long commutes.
+By multiplying the number of car owners by the cost of cognitive-behavioral therapy, we get the total price saved by the car owners for not having to be treated for stress and anxiety.

 Conclusion

-A better alternative is needed for traditional SROI that allows us to understand social impact better and demonstrate social impact better.
-SoPact support both approaches but we have bias towards continuous learning and improvement.
+A better alternative is needed for traditional SROI that allows us to understand and demonstrate social impact better.
+SoPact supports both approaches, but we are biased toward continuous learning and improvement.